sxiera/DeepLearning-Pills-Classification-with-FineTuned-ResNet50/README.md

 3. **Training & Validation**
    - Trained the model with transfer learning.
-   - Evaluated performance using accuracy, precision, recall, and F1-score.
+   - Evaluated performance using accuracy and loss.

 4. **Deployment Readiness**
    - Exported the trained model for reuse in healthcare-related applications.